Introduction

 Maternal diet may increase the prevalence of L. reuteri in breast milk.

-Multiple strains of L. reuteri have been isolated from human breast milk, where they serve to improve infant nutrition, educate the immune system, protect the infant from pathogens, and guide the development of a healthy digestive tract.[33]
+Multiple strains of L. reuteri have been isolated from human breast milk, where they improve infant nutrition, educate the immune system, protect the infant from pathogens, and guide the development of a healthy digestive tract.[36]
 In one study, researchers measured the concentration of L. reuteri in breast milk from 220 mothers from rural and urban areas in seven countries six to 32 days after delivery.
 Overall, 15 percent of mothers had detectable L. reuteri in their milk.
 Rates were highest in rural Japan and Sweden, with up to 50 percent of mothers presenting with L. reuteri in their breast milk.
 Mothers from urban areas of South Africa, Israel, and Denmark had the lowest rates of L. reuteri.
 There was no statistically significant difference between rural and urban mothers.
-The authors speculated that Japanese women had the highest levels of L. reuteri in their breast milk due to the consumption of probiotics from fermented foods that are an important part of the Japanese diet.[32]
-This suggests that diet may directly modulate the composition microbes that colonize the milk ducts and, ultimately, the infant digestive tract.
+The authors speculated that Japanese women had the highest levels of L. reuteri in their breast milk due to the consumption of probiotics from fermented foods that are an important part of the Japanese diet.[35]
+This suggests that diet may directly modulate the composition of microbes that colonize the milk ducts and, ultimately, the infant digestive tract.

 L. reuteri protects preterm infants from necrotizing enterocolitis and improves nutrition.

 Candida yeasts are the most common cause of fungal infections.
-The species Candida albicans is a friendly fungus found in the guts of most healthy people; however, in susceptible individuals, it is an opportunistic pathogen.[35]
+The species Candida albicans is a friendly fungus found in the guts of most healthy people; however, in susceptible individuals, it is an opportunistic pathogen.[38]
 Once Candida has breached the gut barrier and entered circulation, a state called candidemia, it may cause organ dysfunction and death.
-In individuals with a healthy gut microbiota, native bacteria out-compete Candida for colonization of the gut wall, preventing Candida from crossing the gut barrier.
+In individuals with a healthy gut microbiota, native bacteria out-compete Candida to colonize the gut wall, preventing Candida from crossing the gut barrier.
 In mice fed antibiotics, Candida associates freely with the gut wall, passing easily into circulation and initiating infection.
-Preterm infants who have yet to establish a healthy microbiota are at a similar risk of candidemia as those following antibiotic treatment.[36]
+Preterm infants who have yet to establish a healthy microbiota are at a similar risk of candidemia as those following antibiotic treatment.[39]

-To determine the effects of probiotic supplementation in the prevention of candidemia, late-onset sepsis, and neurological deficits, researchers assigned a group of 249 preterm infants to one of three groups.
+To determine the effects of probiotic supplementation in preventing candidemia, late-onset sepsis, and neurological deficits, researchers assigned a group of 249 preterm infants to one of three groups.
 Infants in group one consumed five drops of a supplement containing 100 million CFU of L. reuteri strain ATCC 55730.
 Infants in group two consumed 6 billion CFU of L. rhamnosus strain ATCC 53103.
 Infants in group three consumed no probiotics.
-The investigators began supplementation within 72 hours of birth and continued supplementation for six weeks or until discharged from the neonatal intensive care unit.
+The investigators began supplementation within 72 hours of birth and continued for six weeks or until discharged from the neonatal intensive care unit.

 The authors reported that while there was no significant difference in candidemia between the three groups, probiotic supplementation resulted in significantly less Candida colonization.
 Supplementation with L. reuteri significantly reduced the length of parenteral nutrition (where all nutrients are delivered intravenously) needed and the length of hospitalization compared to supplementation with L. rhamnosus or no probiotic supplementation.
 This effect was greatest in infants with the lowest birth weights.
 In those infants who developed a Candida infection that required antimycotic or antibiotic treatment, probiotic supplementation with either L. reuteri or L. rhamnosus decreased the number of days of treatment required compared to no probiotics.
 Finally, 47 infants out of 249 developed neurological deficits.
-Compared to those in both probiotic groups, infants who did not receive probiotics had a statistically significant higher incidence of suboptimal neurological assessment scores at one year of age.
+Compared to those in both probiotic groups, infants who did not receive probiotics had a statistically significant higher incidence of suboptimal neurological assessment scores at the age of 12 months.

 L. reuteri supplementation reduces symptoms of colic in infants.